Embrace long walks, local pubs, fresh air and a spoiling selection of country comforts at one of England's finest luxury hotels

 The Idle Rocks, Cornwall

-The Idle Rocks has been a part of the community of St. Mawes since 1913 when it was built on the site of an old local bakery.
+The Idle Rocks has been a part of the community of St. Mawes since 1913 when it was built on the site of an old bakery.
 Establishing itself as a luxury coastal hotel in the 1930s, the hotel was bought by its current owners in 2010, who, after refurbishing the entire property, reopened it in 2013.
 Perched on rocks in the heart of St Mawes, on the Roseland Peninsula, The Idle Rocks is a Relais & Châteaux hotel and offers just 19 bedrooms.
 Each room takes inspiration from its coastal location and is individually designed.
 The understated bolthole offers guests south-facing views across the sea and boasts its own award-winning restaurant led by head chef Dorian Janmaat, previously of the prestigious Belmond Le Manoir aux Quat'Saisons in Oxfordshire.
+Celebrating?
+The hotel's state of the art luxury cinema is available for private hire making for the most memorable of date nights.

 Location: Harbourside, Tredenham Road, St Mawes, Truro TR2 5AN